 Credential stuffing has been dominating the headlines in recent years and has fast become the attack method of choice used by cybercriminals.

-Between January 1, 2018, and December 31, 2019, Akamai Technologies recorded more than 88 billion credential stuffing attacks across all industries.
+Between January 1, 2018, and December 31, 2019, Akamai Technologies recorded more than 88 billion attacks across all industries.
 This figure is only expected to rise with the increase in data breaches and the massive shift to online services during the Covid-19 pandemic.

 Credential stuffing attacks occur when criminals use large amounts of stolen usernames and passwords to fraudulently gain access to user accounts.
 This information is typically obtained on the dark web as a result of one of the many corporate data breaches.